jon-hanson/parsecj/README.md

 The typical approach to implementing parsers for special-purpose languages is to use a parser generation tool, such as Yacc/Bison and ANTLR.
-With these tools the language is described using a grammar language specific to the tool, and the parsing code is then generated from the language grammar.
+With these tools the language is expressed as a series of production rules, described using a grammar language specific to the tool.
+The parsing code for the language is then generated from the grammar definition.

 An alternative approach is to implement a
 [recursive descent parser](http://en.wikipedia.org/wiki/Recursive_descent_parser),